WellApp-ai/Well/README.md

 **Well is the Chrome extension that becomes every founder’s best friend when accounting season hits.**

-It automates supplier invoice collection and pipes the data directly into your accounting tools, ERP, or dashboards — with zero effort.
+It automates supplier invoice retrieval and pipes the data directly into your accounting tools, ERP, or dashboards — with zero effort.

 Built for founders, solo operators, and lean teams, Well replaces hours of repetitive clicking, dragging, chasing, and copy-pasting.
 What used to eat up days across tax seasons now takes one click — so you can stay focused on building, not chasing PDFs.

 At its core, Well is a **Chrome extension** that automates browser workflows on your behalf — boosting productivity when batch-collecting invoices.
-You can also use it on the go: as you browse, it identifies paid invoices and proactively suggests collection.
+You can also use it on the go: as you browse, it identifies paid invoices and proactively suggests retrieval.

 **Features include:**
 - WhatsApp and email ingestion